mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 legacy_set_speed_limit(&speed_limit.numerical_value_ref_in(km / h));
 ```

 This member function again requires a target unit to enforce safety.
-In case the provided unit will
+This overload does not
-have a different scaling factor than the current one; this overload will not participate in overload
+participate in overload resolution if the provided unit has a different scaling factor than
-resolution.
+the current one.

 ## Typed quantities (safer mode)